mtchd/connect4/readme.md

 I'm learning Scala by creating a connect 4 game.

-Game runs in slack, with plans for discord as well.
+Game runs in Slack, Discord and Console.

 Uses the slack scala client here to handle interactions with slack - https://github.com/slack-scala-client/slack-scala-client